scylladb/scylladb/docs/architecture/sstable/sstable2/sstable-interpretation.rst

 for what we read from one row in the SSTable isn't a "row", but rather a **partition**.

-For these reasons, Scylla's internal representation for a row we read from the SSTable is called ``class mutation_partition``.
+For these reasons, ScyllaDB's internal representation for a row we read from the SSTable is called ``class mutation_partition``.

 Column Names